arm358/BoatBuddy/README.md

 2. Edit the startup file `/etc/rc.local` (`sudo nano /etc/rc.local`) and add these lines before the line `exit 0` to start the webserver and the data collection script on startup.
     ```
     cd home/pi/boatbuddy
-    python3 manage.py runserver boatbuddy.live:80 &&
+    python3 manage.py runserver boatbuddy.live:80 &
-    python3 data.py
+    python3 data.py &
     ```

 3. Install the requirements from the `requirements.txt` file to the global Python libraries:
     `sudo pip3 install -r requirements.txt`
    - You must run as sudo because the startup script `/etc/rc.local` runs as root on startup.
    - You may get lots of errors here.
 Hard to predict.
+Work through them one at a time, and raise an Issue if you need help.

-4. Follow this guide through step 5, excluding step 6 and beyond, to set up the Raspberry Pi as and access point: https://thepi.io/how-to-use-your-raspberry-pi-as-a-wireless-access-point/ (we do not want to set up forwarding of the wifi traffic to the ethernet port)
+4. Follow this guide through step 5, excluding step 6 and beyond, to set up the Raspberry Pi as an access point: https://thepi.io/how-to-use-your-raspberry-pi-as-a-wireless-access-point/ (we do not want to set up forwarding of the wifi traffic to the ethernet port)

 5. Edit the file `/etc/hosts` (`sudo nano /etc/hosts`) and add the below line at the bottom.
 Replace the IP address with whatever you set as the `static ip_address` when setting up the access point in the `dhcpcd.conf` file.
 If you followed the steps in the guide exactly, it should be `192.168.0.10`: